Martekode/Internship-Inetum-Realdolmen/logBook/README.md

 ### 15/11
 Went to office in Gent to check it out.
 Started with the documentation of workbox and specifically Service workers.
 I'm researching the theory about them so that I could understand them more and what their capabilities are.
 I also worked onthe setup of my computer: git, microsoft sql server, ... documented lifecylce of the SW and the updates of the SW.
 Also researched a bit about cache strategies.
+### 16/11
+researched about the working of workbox from the docs.
+Spent the majority on refactoring my repo structure and readme structure.
+It was all in one file.
+This was hard to read so i seperated everything and made a navigation.